Photo of hands in the air wearing medical gloves.

 Q: What are the differences between all these wound-related programs?

 Wound Care for Clients Experiencing Inequities is a shorter (three-week) program designed specifically for those working in outreach, community paramedicine, mobile or street care, social and housing services, some areas of home care, and any other settings serving these clients.
 Clients experiencing systemic inequities may be those with unstable housing, using substances or facing socioeconomic challenges.
 They typically have more limited access to care, and fewer resources to support healing, so caring for these clients requires an innovative approach.
 The program explores the ways in which systemic inequities affect the causes of wounds as well as the healing process.
 You’ll learn to apply cultural humility and a trauma-informed perspective, and an inventive approach to wound care.
+This course also has an online synchronous ("live") workshop.

 High-Risk Foot, Level I and High-Risk Foot, Level II are short three-hour synchronous (“live”) online workshops that explore issues related to the foot and lower limb.
 There are no quizzes or assignments.